 - Interpreting Cronbach’s alpha

 - Deepen your knowledge and read our manual about ...

 - A perfect research starts with a good research question.

-Cronbach’s alpha is a measure for internal consistency.
+Cronbach’s alpha is a unit for internal consistency, a form of reliability.
 A high score (over 0.70) reflects a good reliability.
 Scores below 0.70 should be improved by omitting or adding items.

 When is Cronbach's alpha computed?

 you have measured the construct ´satisfaction with the house you live in´ with a list of questions:

 - Are you satisfied with your living room?

 - Are you satisfied with your kitchen?